SModelS/smodels/docs/manual/source/Tools.rst

 .. _xsecCalc:

-Cross-Section Calculator
+Cross Section Calculator
 ------------------------

-This little tool computes LHC production cross-sections for *MSSM particles* and writes them out in :ref:`SLHA convention <xsecblock>`.
-This can in particular be convenient for adding cross-sections to SLHA input files, see :doc:`Basic Input <BasicInput>`.
+This little tool computes LHC production cross sections for *MSSM particles* and writes them out in :ref:`SLHA convention <xsecblock>`.
+This can in particular be convenient for adding cross sections to SLHA input files, see :doc:`Basic Input <BasicInput>`.
 The calculation is done at LO with `Pythia6.4 <http://home.thep.lu.se/~torbjorn/Pythia.html>`_ ; K-factors for colored particles are computed with `NLLfast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_ .

-**The usage of the cross-section calculator is:**
+**The usage of the cross section calculator is:**

    smodelsTools.py xseccomputer [-h] -f FILENAME [-s SQRTS [SQRTS ...]] [-e NEVENTS] [-v VERBOSITY] [-c NCPUS] [-p] [-q] [-k] [-n] [-N] [-O]